coop-care/CLA/CCLA.md

 If You are an employee and have created the Contribution as part of your employment, You need to have Your employer approve this Agreement or sign the Entity version of this document.
 If You do not own the Copyright in the entire work of authorship, any other author of the Contribution should also sign this – in any event, please contact Us at cla@coopcare.de

 ### 1. Definitions
-**"You"** means the individual Copyright owner who Submits a Contribution to Us.
+**"You"** means any Legal Entity on behalf of whom a Contribution has been received by Us.

 **"Legal Entity"** means an entity that is not a natural person.

 **"Affiliate"** means any other Legal Entity that controls, is controlled by, or under common control with that Legal Entity.
 For the purposes of this definition, "control" means (i) the power, direct or indirect, to cause the direction or management of such Legal Entity, whether by contract or otherwise, (ii) ownership of fifty percent (50%) or more of the outstanding shares or securities that vote to elect the management or other persons who direct such Legal Entity or (iii) beneficial ownership of such entity.

-**"Contribution"** means any original work of authorship, including any original modifications or additions to an existing work of authorship, Submitted by You to Us, in which You own the Copyright.
+**"Contribution"** means any original work of authorship, including any original modifications or additions to an existing work of authorship, Submitted by You or on behalf of You to Us, in which You or Your Affiliates own the Copyright.

 **"Copyright"** means all rights protecting works of authorship, including copyright, moral and neighboring rights, as appropriate, for the full term of their existence.

 **"Material"** means the software or documentation made available by Us to third parties.
 When this Agreement covers more than one software project, the Material means the software or documentation to which the Contribution was Submitted.
 After You Submit the Contribution, it may be included in the Material.

-**"Submit"** means any act by which a Contribution is transferred to Us by You by means of tangible or intangible media, including but not limited to electronic mailing lists, source code control systems, and issue tracking systems that are managed by, or on behalf of, Us, but excluding any transfer that is conspicuously marked or otherwise designated in writing by You as "Not a Contribution."
+**"Submit"** means any act by which a Contribution is transferred to Us by You or on behalf of You by means of tangible or intangible media, including but not limited to electronic mailing lists, source code control systems, and issue tracking systems that are managed by, or on behalf of, Us, but excluding any transfer that is conspicuously marked or otherwise designated in writing by You as "Not a Contribution."

 **"Documentation"** or **"Media"** means any non-software portion of a Contribution.